labordynamicsinstitute/replicability-training/codeocean-and-icpsr.md

 ## On CodeOcean

 - all runs should be completed, and all editing done.
+- Ensure that the `metadata` tab is completed, corresponding to openICPSR deposit (if available) and/or the manuscript
+  - Title should start with "Compute Capsule for:" instead of "Code and Data for:"!
+  - Ensure that a license was selected.
+If authors have not specified a license, use "BSD-3" for code and "CC-BY" for data.
 - download the capsule (Menu "Capsule -> Export..." and tick the box to include the data)

 ## On the Bitbucket repo